-Pokémon HOME: How to trade Pokémon with other players
+Get rare or shiny trades using Pokémon HOME

-After you've transferred your Pokemon over to Pokémon HOME from your 3DS or Nintendo Switch, the real fun can begin.
+After you've transferred your Pokémon over to Pokémon HOME from your 3DS or Nintendo Switch, the real fun can begin.
 Grand Oak wants you to complete the Pokémon HOME Pokédex, and one of the best ways to do that is to trade with other players.
-If nothing else, you might get lucky and receive a rare or shiny Pokémon via trade.
+If nothing else, you might get lucky and receive a rare or shiny Pokémon via trade from various Pokémon games.
 There are a few different ways to trade with other players.
 We'll go through each of the methods and tell you how to do them.

 All trading aspects within Pokémon HOME can only be completed within the mobile version.
 If you don't already have it, download either the iOS or the Android versions for your phone.